-- Complete the first stage of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to create the Snowy Valleys Local Environmental Plan by December 2020. - Finalise a Rural Lands Strategy Study by June 2021. - Complete Stage 2 of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and lot sizes in the rural areas whilst also protecting productive agricultural lands from uses that may lead to land use conflict or fragmentation of productive properties by June 2022. - Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines cogitating the NSW Government's 'Local Character and Place Guideline'. - Review heritage listings in Snowy Valleys' Local Environmental Plan at least every three years commencing in 2022. - Report annually on projects funded and completed under the Heritage Assistance Fund.
+- M7 Complete the first stage of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to create the Snowy Valleys Local Environmental Plan by July 2021. - M8 Finalise a Rural Lands Strategy Study by June 2021. - M9 Complete Stage 2 of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and lot sizes in the rural areas whilst also protecting productive agricultural lands from uses that may lead to land use conflict or fragmentation of productive properties by June 2022.

-Complete construction in accordance with a Masterplan focussing upon improved accessibility and amenity in 2020 for Tumut and over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+- M10 Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines cogitating the NSW Government's 'Local Character and Place Guideline'.and incorporate design considerations regarding the provision of well-designed shade. - M11 Review heritage listings in Snowy Valleys' Local Environmental Plan at least every three years commencing in 2022. - M12 Report annually on projects funded and completed under the Heritage Assistance Fund. - M13 Complete construction in accordance with a Masterplan focussing upon improved accessibility and amenity in 2020 for Tumut and over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.